hashicorp/terraform-website/content/source/docs/enterprise/api/teams.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

-The Teams API is used to create and destroy teams.
+The Teams API is used to create, edit, and destroy teams as well as manage a team's organization-level permissions.
 The [Team Membership API](./team-members.html) is used to add or remove users from a team.
-To give a team access to a workspace use the [Team Access API](./team-access.html) to associate a team with privileges on a workspace.
+Use the [Team Access API](./team-access.html) to associate a team with privileges on an individual workspace.

 ## List teams